RPD interim chief talks community relations and crime prevention in 90-day plan

 The interim chief said she would like to see more police officers involved in community conversations about policing, particularly the commission on racial and structural equity.

-This report will be presented to the Rochester city council and mayor.
+This report will be presented to the Rochester City Council and the mayor.